 Error: Error events that might still allow the application to continue running.

-Fatal: Severe error events that will presumably lead the application to abort.
+Fatal: Very severe error events that will presumably lead the application to abort.

 Panic: Severe error events presumably leading to Fatal errors.